Skip to main content

 If you’ve been wondering, “What can I give my dog for diarrhea?” this one is for you.
 Read on for all the answers you wish you’d found earlier, from DIY remedies to helpful foods you may already have in your cabinet.
 Here’s how to treat canine diarrhea at home.

-It may come as a surprise to some, but it’s true that eating, not withholding, certain foods can help with canine diarrhea.
-Not all dogs react the same to any food or remedy, though, so don’t worry too much if this doesn’t do the trick.
+It may surprise some, but it’s true that eating, not withholding, certain foods can help with canine diarrhea.
+However, not all dogs react the same to any food or remedy, so don’t worry too much if this doesn’t do the trick.
+First, give your buddy some time to digest before deciding that something doesn’t help.
+But if it truly isn’t making a difference, you can move on to other remedies.

-When your fur baby is on the road to recovery, these very same foods will be the best to add back in first.
-They are bland and non-irritating to her stomach, which is exactly what she needs.
+When your fur baby is on the road to recovery, these same foods will be the best to add back in first.
+They are bland and non-irritating to the stomach, which is exactly what your pet needs right now.

-White rice and unseasoned, boiled chicken is a staple in the canine recovery diet — just ask the veterinary pros with the American Kennel Club (AKC).
-It helps give your pet the nutrients she needs to stay healthy while avoiding any extra ingredients that may upset her stomach.
+White rice and unseasoned, boiled chicken are staples in the canine recovery diet — just ask the veterinary pros with the American Kennel Club (AKC).
+It helps give your pet the nutrients they need to stay healthy while avoiding any extra ingredients that may upset their stomach.
+As a bonus, most dogs find this combination to be delicious!

-A little bone broth poured over the chicken and rice, or even served alone, will go a long way in enticing your dog to eat.
-If you buy your broth, watch out for added sodium and seasonings, which can do more harm than good.
-This is not a worry if you make bone broth from home, though.
+A little bone broth poured over the chicken and rice (or even served alone) might entice your dog to eat if they’re feeling less interested.
+If you buy your broth, though, watch out for added sodium and seasonings, which can do more harm than good.
+This won’t be a worry if you make bone broth from home.

-A small number of cultured dairy products, like yogurt and cottage cheese, can help your pup’s gut bacteria balance itself out, thanks to probiotics.
+Thanks to probiotics, a small amount of cultured dairy products — like yogurt and cottage cheese — can help your pup’s gut bacteria balance itself out.
 Of course, you should opt for something else if you have a lactose-intolerant pooch at home.

 Someone's hand holds a pill in front of a pug